-There are tons of cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
+There are many cash bonus credit cards that give you money for meeting a spending requirement in the first few months.
 These cards are a good way to get a hefty rebate on your purchases at the start, especially if they also have … read full answerno annual fee.
 But it’s important to remember that initial bonuses are just that – initial.
 You’ll want to choose a card that provides great everyday perks even after you earn the bonus.

-Today’s best cash bonus credit cards:
+Here are some of the best cash bonus credit cards:

 The best free flight credit card is Chase Sapphire Preferred because it gives new cardholders up to 3 free flights (round-trip) between New York and Los Angeles for spending $4,000 in the first 3 months.
 Specifically, Sapphire Preferred’s initial bonus is 60,000 points, which is worth $750 in travel booked through Chase Ultimate Rewards.
-And that in turn is worth around 3 free flights, based on current fares.
+And that in turn is worth around 3-4 free flights, based on current fares.
 You can also transfer points at a 1:1 ratio to Chase’s 9 airline partners, including Southwest, United and JetBlue.
 How many free flights you can get that way depends on those transfer partners’ ticket prices.… read full answer

-Chase Sapphire Preferred will also help you earn free flights over time, giving 2 points per $1 spent on travel and dining (1 per $1 on everything else).
+Chase Sapphire Preferred will also help you earn free flights over time, giving 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 And it has a $95 annual fee.
 But for all that if offers, Sapphire Preferred is still a general travel card.
 That means it lacks a lot of the perks normally found on airline-specific cards, such as free checked bags and priority boarding.
 The Citi / AAdvantage Platinum Select World Elite Mastercard offers both.
 And it gives 50,000 miles when you spend $2,500 in the first 3 months, plus 2 miles per $1 spent on American Airlines purchases, dining and gas.

 Sometimes, airline credit cards will actually say straight up that they’ll give you free flights, rather than a certain number of miles worth a certain amount in airfare.
 Plus, several airline cards currently offer companion tickets – allowing a guest to travel with you for free (or close to it) – as part of your sign-up bonus, as an annual renewal bonus or both.
 The Platinum Delta SkyMiles card is a good example.